jayeshmanani/iima/README.md

 # IIM Ahmedabad - Website for Data Analysis
 This Repo contains the projects done at IIM Ahmedabad.

+Link to the GitHub Repo: https://github.com/jayeshmanani/iima

+If you can't see this instruction properly on your local pc/laptop please follow the link for view instruction properly: https://github.com/jayeshmanani/iima/blob/main/README.md

 - The main project is inside the data_website folder.
 It is made using Django framework.
 You can run it after installing the dependencies use this command to run the project.